 Bank of America® Premium Rewards® credit card

 The Bank of America Premium Rewards card starts you off with 50,000 points worth $500 when you spend $3,000 on your card within 90 days of account opening.
 You can also earn unlimited 2X points on travel and dining purchases and 1.5X points on everything else.
-A $95 annual fee applies, but you’ll qualify for perks like a $100 airline incidental fee credit, up to $100 toward Global Entry or TSA Precheck membership every four years and no foreign transaction fees.
+A $95 annual fee applies, but you’ll qualify for perks like up to $100 airline incidental statement credits annually, up to $100 toward Global Entry or TSA Precheck membership every four years and no foreign transaction fees.